 - Direct Lease: Provides an existing home for temporary use, leased by FEMA.

 - Permanent Housing Construction: Provides home repairs or new construction provided by FEMA.
 Limited to certain areas outside the continental U.S. or areas where other housing is not available and FEMA does not provide other types of housing assistance.

 General Program Requirements

-You must meet all of the following requirements to qualify:
+In general, you must meet all of the following conditions to qualify: